-Bundling up to deal with drafty windows in your home doesn't have to be a part of the winter routine.
+Bundling up to deal with drafty old windows in your home doesn't have to be a part of the winter routine.
 It is fairly easy to learn how to fix drafty windows once you know how to detect air leaks and apply the right seals.

-Checking for air leaks around windows
+How do I check for air leaks around my windows?

 In order to fix a drafty window, you have to locate the airflow.
 An easy way to check for leaks around windows is to wet your hand and hold it still in front of the window.
 Feel around in various places and mark the spots where you encounter cold air.
 Then, depending on where the draft is located, you will want to repair the seal, caulk, weatherstrip, or even replace the window altogether if the issue is structural.
+For larger gaps, insert a backer rod before sealing with foam or caulk to ensure a proper seal.

 Where are my windows most vulnerable to leaks?

-Leaks most often occur in windows with multiple movable parts, or when cracks and gaps appear in the wall around the window.
+Leaks most often occur in windows with multiple movable parts, or when gaps appear in the wall around the window.
 If a window frame or pane rattles while opening or closing, it is leaking air.

 While single-pane windows don't insulate very well, double-hung windows and sliding windows can also be prone to leaks.
 You might consider installing storm windows as an extra layer of protection.